The Best Quiet Alternatives For a Treadmill In An Apartment

 Maintenance

 Friction and misaligned parts create vibrations and therefore noise.
-Making sure everything is properly lubricated and located where is should be, you’ll be much quieter over time.
+Making sure everything is properly lubricated and located where it should be, you’ll be much quieter over time.

 Rubber mat

 The most effective and easiest way of reducing noise is to put an absorbing layer under your machine.
 Treadmill mats are made for that specific purpose.
-Treadmill mats are usually just a rubber mat you put your treadmill on.
+Treadmill mats are usually just rubber mats you put your treadmill on.
 They’re not very special pieces of equipment but effective.
-Of course a treadmill mat can be used under any other type of cardio machine as long as it’s big enough.
+Of course, a treadmill mat can be used under any other type of cardio machine as long as it’s big enough.

 Click here to find the best home gym flooring